About Signing Time Products

 There are also original songs (written by co-creator Rachel Coleman) that integrate the signs learned in each segment.
 For example, in Volume 6: My Favorite Things, the general topics are Colors, Fruits and Vegetables, and Activities like walking, dancing, singing, etc. In the color segment, viewers will learn all the colors in the pattern described above, and then Rachel brings it all together in the “Colors of the Rainbow” song.
 The section on fruits and vegetables culminates in a song called “5 A Day”, and so forth.

-Series One contains the following titles:
+Season One contains the following titles: